RediSearch/RediSearch/docs/Commands.md

 ### Description

-Return the execution plan for a complex query
+Return the execution plan for a complex query.

+In the returned response, a `+` on a term is an indication of stemming.

 Example: